Should you use the scale?

 This one is tricky.

-While I believe the scale can be a great tool for monitoring progress and daily weight fluctuations, it’s really important to remember that the scale is just a tool.
+While I believe the scale can be a great tool for monitoring progress and daily weight fluctuations, it’s really important to remember that it is just a tool.

 Meaning, use it, but don’t abuse it.
 Or better yet, don’t let it abuse you.